PT-Akar-Inti-Teknologi/pt-akar-inti-teknologi.github.io/docs/standards/backend/database.md

 - Choose proper Database Engine:
   - If you develop an application that reads data more often than writing (ex: search engine), choose MyISAM storage engine.
   - If you develop an application that writes data more often than reading (ex: real-time bank transactions), choose INNODB storage engine.
-- LIMIT 1 When Getting a Unique Row.

-In such cases, adding LIMIT 1 to your query can increase performance.
-This way the database engine will stop scanning for records after it finds just 1, instead of going thru the whole table or index
-{: .fs-2 }

 - Recommend to split the Big DELETE or INSERT Queries